 Taking into consideration that messaging is not a silver bullet, you must be careful about what type of content you send to users, and when you do it.
 These messages, however, are sent based on behavioral triggers which will make sure users get the message at the right moment.

 So, what are behavioral triggers?
 In opposition to push notifications sent at a specific time, behavioral push notifications are triggered by a specific user action.
-So, if a user hasn’t used an app in several days, your mobile team can send a push to invite them back.
+So, if a user hasn’t used an app in several days, your can send a push to invite them back.
 This means that you can develop tailored campaigns based on specific actions in your app.

 Some other real-time examples to see how this actually works: